-We explored the most recent U.S. census data to create a nifty map that highlights the smallest towns in each state.
-Many of the nation’s smallest towns have single digit populations.
+We explored the most recent U.S. Census Bureau data to create a nifty map that highlights the smallest towns in each state.
+Many of the nation's smallest towns have single-digit populations.
 Some are truly minuscule, like Hobart Bay, Alaska, with its single, solitary resident.

 Check out the map below to see what the smallest town in your state is.